willstMSFT/microsoft-365-docs/microsoft-365/enterprise/engineering-direct-portal.md

 This diagnostic should assist to resolve your guest access issues and provide a seamless guest experience in Teams.

-If problems persist, please reach out to Microsoft support for assistance.
+If problems persist, reach out to Microsoft support for assistance.

 ## More information